-Research at the Department of Cultural Anthropology and Ethnology
+Research in Cultural Anthropology and Ethnology

 Research by Uppsala anthropologists currently working at the department is undertaken in Africa (Burkina Faso, Equatorial Guinea, Ghana, Liberia, Mali, Mozambique, Nigeria, Rwanda, Sierra Leone, South Africa, Tanzania, Uganda, Zambia), in Asia (Iran, Japan, Jordan, Philippines, Syria, Thailand), Europe (Iceland, Italy, Russia, and Sweden), in Latin America (Argentina, Bolivia, Brazil), Oceania (Papua New Guinea) and in Circumpolar areas (Alaska, Russia, Scandinavia).